Table of Contents:

 As the holiday season approaches, consumers are on the lookout for the best deals while brands are preparing to boost their sales.
 This is a critical time for many brands as 1 in 5 businesses say their future is dependent on this year’s holiday season.
 Black Friday sales are increasingly representing a big part of many companies’ revenue.
-According to Adobe, in 2019 Black Friday online sales increased 19.6%, reaching $7.4 billion in total consumer spending.
-This speaks volume of the importance of Black Friday as a major online and offline sales event for businesses.
+According to Adobe, in 2021 Black Friday online sales increased to a total of $205 billion in total consumer spending.
+This speaks volumes of the importance of Black Friday as a major online and offline sales event for businesses.

-According to stats from our recent market research, the number of people who have decided to shop exclusively online has increased significantly compared to last year.
-In 2019, 21.3% of people only shopped online during the holiday seasons, while this year 52.2% of people are planning on buying online.
+According to stats from our recent market research, the number of people who have decided to shop exclusively online has increased significantly compared to previous years.
+In 2019, 21.3% of people only shopped online during the holiday seasons, while now upwards of 52.2% of people are planning on buying online.

 Further digging into consumers’ spending decisions, 65% of consumers are likely to spend more on Black Friday online shopping this year, with a predicted average of $289 per respondent.